Cyber Security Threats Facing Businesses

 Insider threat – While many employees who contribute to data breaches do so completely unaware, rogue employees with intent to steal data are a growing cyber threat.

 Web app attacks – Malware, phishing, and stolen access credentials allow hackers to gain access to business assets via web app attack.
+The most prevalent attacks against smaller businesses are phishing/social engineering and web-based.

 Internet of Things devices – Connected devices (from fitness trackers to automated access control systems) are projected to be a major gateway for data breaches in the coming years.
 Enterprises who want full protection must ensure connected IoT devices are covered by their cyber security plan.